AnonymouX47/term-image/docs/source/api/renderable.rst

    .. attention::

-      Due to the design of the API, if a render class is intended to have a namespace class asssociated, the namespace class should be associated with it before it is subclassed or any :py:class:`~term_image.renderable.RenderArgs` instance
-      associated with it is created.
+      Due to the design of the Renderable API, if a render class is intended to have a namespace class asssociated, the namespace class should be associated with it before it is subclassed or any :py:class:`~term_image.renderable.RenderArgs` instance associated with it is created.

    .. _inheriting-fields: